 “Identify leaders…in the project management industry, get to know them and their needs really well, and prioritize their requests,” Mabry urges software vendors.
 “Many of today’s top PMs are working on innovative and transformative projects and programs; seek them out and understand their needs.”

-A market gap exists for project management software that is evolving alongside the role and workflow of today’s project manager.
-If project managers can’t find software that meets their evolving needs, they risk continuing to deliver projects that are late, over budget, or disconnected from high-level business strategy.
+A market gap exists for project management software that supports the evolving role and workflow of today’s project manager.
+If project managers can’t find software that meets their needs, they risk continuing to deliver projects that are late, over budget, or disconnected from high-level business strategy.

 The good news is that this doesn’t have to happen.
-Project managers can make informed buying decisions if they:
+Project managers can make well-informed buying choices if they:

-- Shop for project management software that integrates with other essential cloud-based tools;
+- Shop for project management software that integrates with other cloud-based tools;

-- Prioritize project management software tools that offer task management and collaboration features;
+- Prioritize project management software tools that offer strong task management and collaboration features;

 - Research multi-tiered project management software that can scale with business needs;

-- Assess which project management software vendors offer APIs that support business strategy.
+- Assess which project management software vendors offer APIs with tools that support business strategy.

 GetApp collected the data in this report through a 14-question online survey to project managers who work in the United States and use project management software to manage their work.
 This survey received just over 200 qualified responses, which provide the data in this report.